-Being injured while working is a stressful and overwhelming experience, especially when a household’s income will suffer dramatically as a result.
-If you have suffered a workplace injury or find yourself needing a personal injury lawyer while working, the experienced workers’ compensation attorneys at Haggerty, Goldberg, Schleifer & Kupersmith, P.C. can help during this difficult time.
-Virtually every employee in the state is covered by the Pennsylvania Workers’ Compensation Act — which guarantees workers’ compensation benefits to injured workers that make a workers’ compensation claim.
+Suffering a workplace injury is a stressful and overwhelming experience, especially when a household’s income will suffer dramatically as a result.
+The workers’ comp lawyers at HGSK may be able to help you to get the workers’ compensation benefits you deserve.
+Virtually every employee in PA is covered by the Pennsylvania Workers’ Compensation Act, which guarantees workers’ compensation benefits to workers that suffer a workplace injury.

 If you have been injured on the job, you may be eligible to receive workers’ compensation benefits.
 Each workers’ comp claim and workers’ compensation case is different, but a worker that suffered a workplace injury may have grounds to file multiple lawsuits.
 We can help guide you through the steps of your workers’ compensation claim while considering options you may have for a personal injury or premises liability lawsuit.

 After an accident, you must seek the appropriate medical attention to ensure that your work-related injury is appropriately taken care of.
 Visiting doctors will let you know that you are taking your injury seriously.
 You will have documentation of the doctor’s visit if you end up running into issues with receiving your worker’s compensation.
 Next, you will need to notify your supervisor of the injury and the details about it.
 It’s important to point out that this must be done within 21 days of the injury to avoid losing workers’ compensation benefits.

 After your supervisor is aware of the accident, you will need to fill out a workers’ compensation form and mail it to the nearest Workers Compensation Board.
 It would be best if you did this as soon as possible.
 If you are denied workers’ compensation despite being entitled to it, you will need to seek legal assistance.